yangxiaofu/BasketballGM/Assets/_SimEngine/Documentation/readme.txt

         Build a Teams Generator (done) completed 1/14/2017 Create a small sample league of 4 teams.
 1/14/2017 Create Standings 1/14/2017
-        Find a way to simulate two fake teams against one another.
+        Find a way to simulate two fake teams against one another.1/14/2017 Randomize Wins and losses and score.
+1/14/2017 Find a way to generate a season.
+This will probably be a custom inspector of some sort that is tied to teh event manager.
         Create small sample season of 6 games.

-        Randomize Wins and losses and score.
+    Add Fake Players in the game.

-    Game Simulations with fake players
+    Add Fake Stats in the game.
     Players
     Team Management
         Personnel Moves